What it takes to run a yacht…

 Chase boats are becoming very popular due to restrictions in tender garage space.
 As the name would suggest this role refers to the captain who is in charge of the chase boat and subsequent crew.

 O.O.W (Officer On Watch) – This is a deck officer in charge of keeping watch on the ships bridge and overseeing navigation whilst on duty.
 The OOW ensures the ship complies with all COLREGS and safety protocols.
 This position requires additional qualifications in order to help perform the said duties.

 Bosun – Sometimes referred to as the Leading Hand or Senior Deckhand, the Bosun is an experienced deckhand most likely able to take on additional and extra responsibilities.
 They tend to be the main tender driver and take additional responsibilities in security.
 Like a deckhand, less qualifications are required, but flexibility and the ability to take direction and blend into the team environment is very important.

-Security Officer – Super yachts are valuable and expensive items so a dedicated security officer is commonplace.
-Spending 60million on a super yacht is considered to be an mid level purchase in the super yacht world!
+Security Officer – Super yachts are valuable and expensive items, so a dedicated security officer is commonplace.
+Spending 60 million on a super yacht is considered to be a mid-level purchase in the super yacht world!

 Security officers are often employed to take control of all aspects of security, from when the yacht is moored in the bay (and the crew depart for downtime) through to being moored on land.
 This position is suited to close protection and military background candidates with specific qualifications in security.

 Commercial Shipping Master – This is a phrase referring to a Captain of a commercial shipping vessel.
 They are in essence the captain of the boat (see captain) but will typically be in charge of commercial operations rather than private or chartered yachts and super yachts.

 Professional Race Crew – These are unique and exceptional individuals, with a strong background in shipping.
 Race crew members require a high level of qualification and ability to focus whilst leading the crew and vessel to compete in international competitions.